Blank1g/test-react/README.md

-In the project directory, you can run:
+To start the project run:

 ### `npm start`